Go to content

 Reminder – recent amendments

-We issued this client alert summarising the changes proposed at the time, most of which have now been introduced and are reflected in the updated Guidance Notes, as follows below.
+We issued a client alert summarising the changes proposed at the time, most of which have now been introduced and are reflected in the updated Guidance Notes, as follows below.

 As most Cayman Islands entities will now be aware, all must file a notification with the Registrar of Companies prior to filing their annual return, even if the entity is not a relevant entity.